DavidVentura/blog/blog/raw/cursed-vdso/POST.md

         break
     time.sleep(1)
 ```

+---

 So, how to test that the bug is fixed?
 We could've introduced the same bug if `time.sleep` used `gettimeofday` internally!

-A proper test is complicated: changing the system clock requires root permissions, and it's not trivial to execute in CI, so we have to resort to mocking.
+A proper test is complicated: changing the system clock usually requires root permissions and is not trivial to execute in CI, so we have to resort to mocking.

 There are some existing projects that deal with this: